klum-dsl/klum-ast/README.md

 Future plans:

-- validation of generated objects
+- automatic validation of generated objects
-- generated constructors
 - Map keys should not be restricted to Strings
+- Eclipse dsld
+- owner references
+- strip common suffixes from alternative names
+- allow custom names for alternatives